 Work permits allow nonnationals to operate under an employment contract in the country.
 Permit holders must reapply for this status every year until they become a citizen of the country.
 People who hold residential status are not exempt from needing a work permit.

-What You Need to Obtain a Saint Lucia Work Visa
+Requirements to Obtain Saint Lucia Work Visas

 Nonnationals wishing to work in the country must have a list of materials for receiving an entry visa and obtaining a Saint Lucia work permit.
 For an entry visa, individuals must provide: